 Make it a fun and special experience for them and let them know that since they’re already getting older, they’re getting a special cup.

 You can make them look forward to drinking from a regular cup or a sippy cup by letting them choose their own cups.

 You can also let them decorate it or let them reserve a special place for their cups in the kitchen.

 I started diluting my daughter’s milk with 20ml of water.

 I gradually increased it every day until my kid eventually gave up on her milk, probably thinking it kinda tasted bland and less tasty.

-More Ideas On Weaning Toddler Off The Bedtime Bottle
+8 More Ideas On Weaning Toddler Off Bottle at Night

 Go cold turkey